Github-user-2468/Assembly/README.md

 # Assembly
-These are projects I have created in Motlow Assembly and Computer Organization
+This are the projects I have completed through my Motlow Computer Assembly and Organization course